paul-stubley/Udacity/Capstone_Project/README.md

 <img src="images/Confusion.png" width=80%>
 </p>

-The recommender creates a map output with predicted ratings and links to a google search.
+The recommender creates a map output with predicted ratings and links to an appropriate google search for more information.

 <p align="center">
 <img src="images/output_map.png" width=80%>